DiRAC-Training/FM005-Code-scaling/_episodes/03-scalability-profiling.md

 | 8         | 4.356564 | 3.14159265371 | 0.00000000397 | 87.52%           |
 | 16        | 4.643724 | 3.14159265365 | 0.00000000198 | 93.78%           |

-As you can see, the run times are similar.
+As you can see, the runtimes are similar.
 Just slightly increasing.
 However, the accuracy of the calculated value of π has increased.
 In fact our percentage improvement is nearly in step with the number of cores.

 ![Improved Error vs Cores]({{ site.url }}{{ site.baseurl }}/fig/scalability-improved-error-vs-cores.png){: width="650px"}